A: It varies by: size of person.

 Bibliography:

-1. "Volume of Human Stomach" article by Jonathan Cheng.
+1. "Volume of a Human Stomach" article by Jonathan Cheng.
 Glenn Elert, ed.
 The Physics Factbook, 2000.
 URL: http://hypertextbook.com/facts/2000/JonathanCheng.shtml.

 No comments: